jyamauchi780/codrone_edu_ros2/README.md

 - This is a package for using CoDrone Edu, developed by Robolink, with ROS2.
 - It is developed for ROS2 Humble, and its functionality with other versions has not been tested.
 - Please use it with due consideration for safety.
+- Disclaimer: This project is not affiliated with, endorsed by, or supported by Robolink.
+Use at your own risk.

 ## System Requirements
 - Robolink CoDrone Edu